ssjshields/archetype-counter/.github/README.md

 > Events / trades do not log towards count

-> DO NOT COMPLETELY REMOVE RECIEVED EGG / FOSSIL DIALOG USING CUSTOM STRINGS
+> DO NOT COMPLETELY REMOVE RECEIVED EGG / FOSSIL DIALOG USING CUSTOM STRINGS

 ### Can I convert data from other counters?
 > Yes, you can manually amend the profiles found at `Files\Counter Config Files`, these files utilize official dex numbers